 Chic Short Hair for Round Face

 Women over 50 may want to add something youthful, like these long wispy bangs, complimenting the layered bob.
+A great choice for women with round faces.

 Hot Medium Cuts for Round-Faced Girls

 The best way to pull off mid-length ‘dos for round faces is to get them layered so that the cascade of layers could sweep along the cheeks.
 Texture and waves are welcomed, but stay clear of locks that are too done – this can make you look doll-like.
 For minimizing the widening effect in haircuts for fat faces, it’s better to curl the hair closer to the ends rather than from the very roots.
 And don’t forget about the parting!
 “The ideal part line is down the middle or a deep side part.
 Both of these parts will give the illusion of length and create symmetry around your face,” celebrity hairstylist Mika Fowler told Byrdie.
+Let’s take a look at some lovely mid-length hair options to match your round face.

 This girl sports dark thick hair with lovely highlights that look so natural.
-And she smartly balances her face shape by bangs and behind-the-ear styling.
+And she smartly balances her round face shape by bangs and behind-the-ear styling.

-When you have the right length to drag your face down, take it a step further and get your hair layered for a bouncy feel.
+When you have the right length to drag your round face down, take it a step further and get your hair layered for a bouncy feel.

 Modern Long Hairdos to Hide the Roundness

-This weave hairstyle is lavish, but it’s also well-balanced due to the elevated and side-swept tresses.
+This weave hairstyle is lavish, but it’s also well-balanced due to the elevated and side-swept tresses

-This layeredhairstyle boasts a centre parting and face-framing tresses that start at the collar bone level – which is perfect for round faces!
+This layered hairstyle boasts a centre parting and face-framing tresses that start at the collar bone level – which is perfect for round faces!

 Picking Hip Haircuts by Hair Type

 Whichever face shape you have, it’s a good idea to factor in your hair type, since shape and texture work together for creating a look.
 When having thick and healthy mane, you can opt for long hairstyles and even go blunt.
 With fine locks, that’s another pair of shoes, as in longer versions they tend to fall flat if not layered.
 “A round face looks really good with an uneven cut, meaning a mix of lengths,” says Chris McMillan, who does the hair of Jennifer Aniston, Miley Cyrus and Anne Hathaway, to Allure.
-However, don’t overdo it, since too much layers can end up in a sparser feel.
+However, don’t overdo it, since too many layers can end up in a sparser feel.

-This amazing thick mane boasts plenty of texture past the chin to lengthen the face, but it’s also side-swept for an even greater effect.
+This amazing thick mane boasts plenty of texture past the chin to lengthen the round face, but it’s also side-swept for an even greater effect.

 A middle part is good for a round face, and this straight bob proves the rule.
 Tuck side tresses behind one ear to switch up your look and add some flattering asymmetry.